jburgner/ValantInventory/README.md

 The ItemsController accepts an optional parameter for injecting a TextWriter, allowing the interception of Console activity for the unit tests.
 Other means of logging and notification will need to be investigated.
 The Entity Framework queries are conducted syncronously because of in-memory database responsiveness.
-Once final data store is implemented,
+Once final data store is implemented, testing will need to be conducted to determine if async/await is appropriate for data store operations.

+!!!!
+The following is out of sync with the state of the code.
+Will rectify soon:
+!!!!

-The monitoring of expired items is handled in Startup.cs.
+The monitoring of expired items...

+is handled in Startup.cs.
 This allows for the direct monitoring of the dbContext without having to work around the life-cycle of the dbContext in the controller.
 This may create issues in the long term as a dbContext instance is kept active over time.
 I am not satisfied with the present methodology.
 It is not easily unit tested, and an alternate solution